Carian Trail

 The Carian Trail (Karia Yolu) is an 820 km long-distance footpath exploring the South Western corner of Turkey through the modern provinces of Muğla and Aydın.
 The trail is officially opened in 2013 and winds through some of the lesser known regions of Turkey.

 The trail is named after the Carian civilization, indigenous people of Asia Minor.
 It passes through an area with many ancient ruins.
 Stone paved caravan roads and mule paths connect villages from the coast to a mountainous hinterland.
 There are pine forest covered mountain slopes, olive terraces and almond groves which are an important part of the region's economy.

-The trail is signed and waymarked with red and white stripes (Grande Randonnee convention) allowing both independent and group travelers from inside and outside of Turkey to hike and enjoy the scenic beauty and cultural treasures of Caria.
+The trail is signed and waymarked with red and white stripes (Grande Randonnee convention) allowing both independent and group travelers from inside and outside of Turkey to hike the trail.

 History

 Even though it's known that local hikers have used the trail for outdoor sports before the establishment of the Carian trail, foundation of a continuous trail can be attributed to the premise expedition trips of Yunus Özdemir, Altay Özcan, Volkan Demir and Dean Livesley starting in 2009, which lasted 4 winters.
 The idea behind the expedition was to establish a long-distance hiking trail around the historical Carian regions.
 After the initial expeditions a route made of historic roads, village paths, ridgeways and forest alleys was established.

 Under the leadership of Muğla Chamber of Commerce and Industry (Muğla Ticaret ve Sanayi Odası) the Carian Trail project has been launched.
 In 2012 South Aegean Development Agency (Güney Ege Kalkınma Ajansı) also started to support it with additional monetary backing.
 The Carian Trail has officially opened in February 2013.